narayan439/homy-sofa-frontend/README.md

 - Admin guard and routing: [src/app/core/guards/admin.guard.ts](src/app/core/guards/admin.guard.ts) and [src/app/admin/admin-routing.module.ts](src/app/admin/admin-routing.module.ts)
 - Manage Services (admin UI): [src/app/admin/manage-services](src/app/admin/manage-services)
 - Service upload endpoint and resource handling: `backend/Homy-backend/src/main/java/.../ServiceController.java` and `WebMvcConfig.java`

----

-If you'd like, I can also:

-- Add a short checklist in this README for running an end-to-end local dev session.
-- Create example environment files for `application.properties` or a `.env` helper for frontend.

-Please review and tell me if you'd like any sections expanded or specific commands adapted to your local environment (e.g., Windows PowerShell examples vs Bash).